Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

     2. Heterogeneous links:the different links in the LAN can operate at <mark>different speeds</mark> and can run over <mark>different media</mark>.
     3. Management:switch also <mark>eases network management</mark>.

-- Switches Versus Routers
+> #### 6.3.2.2 Switches Versus Routers
 1. Switches:
   - Pros:
       - Switches are <mark>plug-and-play</mark>
       - Switches can also have relatively <mark>high filtering and forwarding rates</mark>.
   - Cons:
       - To prevent the cycling of broadcast frames, the active topology of a switched network is <mark>restricted to a spanning tree</mark>
       - A large switched network would require <mark>large ARP tables</mark> in the hosts and routers and would generate substantial <mark>ARP traffic</mark> and processing.
       - Switches are susceptible to <mark>broadcast storms</mark>—if one host goes haywire and transmits an endless stream of Ethernet broadcast frames, the switches will forward all of these frames, causing the entire network to collapse.
 2. Routers:
   - Pros:
       - Because network addressing is often hierarchical , packets <mark>do not normally cycle through routers</mark> even when the network has redundant paths.
       - Another feature of routers is that they provide <mark>firewall protection</mark> against layer-2 broadcast storms.
   - Cons:
       - They are not plug-and-play—they and the hosts that connect to them need their <mark>IP addresses to be configured</mark>
       - Routers often have a <mark>larger per-packet processing time</mark> than switches, because they have to process up through the layer-3 fields.

+> ### 6.3.3 Virtual Local Area Network(VLAN)

 - VLAN:a switch that supports VLANs allows <mark>multiple virtual local area networks</mark> to be defined over a <mark>single physical local area network infrastructure</mark>.
 Hosts within a VLAN communicate with each other as if they (and no other hosts) were connected to the switch.
 ![VLAN](/images/computer_networking_topdown/VLAN.png)